noaione/yuusha-shoukan-ln/sources/v09/chapter4.md

 After glancing at Kaito as he ate his skewer, Funf slightly smiled.

 (Even though he was curious about it earlier...
 He doesn’t care about them.
-I knew he was a kind child who thinks about others....
+I knew he was a kind child who thinks about others...
 Seems like I made him feel worried about me.
 What a blunder...
 I unconsciously thought of Vee.)

 While feeling good about her interactions with Kaito, Funf remembered the